What America Never Understood About ISIS

 Graeme Wood: What ISIS really wants

 The concern is understandable.
 Perhaps talking about ISIS in terms of how it governed rather than how many it killed might provide it with a sheen of legitimacy after the fall of the group’s so-called caliphate.
-But those wishing to focus almost entirely on the Islamic State’s awfulness—to the exclusion of what made it one of the most successful Islamic extremist groups of the modern era—are falling into an analytical trap.
+But those wishing to focus almost entirely on the Islamic State’s awfulness—to the exclusion of what made it successful—are falling into an analytical trap.
 After all, most Americans are presumably already aware that ISIS was a terrorist organization that did terrible things, so it’s not as if highlighting ISIS’s savagery, sex slavery, and killing of innocents fills an important gap in the public discourse.
 (Anyone unaware of this horrifying record is unlikely to be a reader of The Washington Post or The New York Times in the first place.)
 But, more important, one can recognize the extent of ISIS’s brutality while also dispassionately discussing its relative effectiveness in certain aspects of governing.
 The bar for what counts as good governance in Iraq and Syria is quite low.

 In 2015, at the height of the group’s savagery, academics and experts did considerable work on how ISIS administered the areas it ruled.
 The logic was simple: The only way to prevent similar groups from emerging in the future was to understand what made ISIS distinctive.
 ISIS didn’t come out of nowhere.
 There were reasons it was able to capture as much territory as it did.
 And the “marginalia” of governance was part of that story.
 This can be a blind spot.
 Western observers assume that brutal groups are bad at governing.
 This is true sometimes, but the opposite can also be true: The more brutal groups are better at it than the less brutal ones.
 As Yale’s Mara Revkin explained in perhaps the definitive account of how ISIS governed: